WHAT IS MY FATHER’S KAMPUNG: A HISTORY OF AUKANG AND PUNGGOL?

 Yet, Aukang used to be an area heavily influenced by Teochews, and had many Catholics.

-That is why My Father’s Kampung highlights the unique and distinct identity of the Catholic Teochews who lived there.
-For example, my father, his family, and his friends and neighbours attended Montfort School; worshipped at the Church of the Nativity; and spoke Teochew.
+For these reasons, My Father’s Kampung highlights the unique and distinct identity of the Catholic Teochews who lived there.
+For example, my father, his family, and his friends and neighbours attended Montfort School; worshipped at the Church of the Nativity; and spoke Teochew to each other.

-While I focus on the Teochew Catholics, I have also included stories on Eurasians, Malays, Indians, Hokkien Babas, and other communities who made up the multi-ethnic composition of Aukang.
+While I focus mainly on the Teochew Catholics in my book, I have also included stories on Eurasians, Malays, Indians, Hokkien Babas, and other communities who made up the multi-ethnic composition of Aukang.

 My Father’s Kampung contains such local stories, and much more.
 The book is supported by the National Heritage Board, with Forewords by Baba Robert Yeo and the Montfort Alumni.

-The lively interviews with prominent Teochews of the area and the apt photos and illustrations all add up to a comprehensive and intriguing tale.
+He has wisely chosen to see a large part of it through the eyes of his father and thus has performed a wonderful filial duty.
+Additionally, he has personalised his narrative so that it is not a dry, objective account but a highly-individualised one.
+The lively interviews with prominent Teochews of the area and the apt photos and illustrations all add up to a comprehensive and intriguing tale.“

 Excerpt of Foreword from